eslint/eslint/docs/command-line-interface/README.md

     eslint -f compact file.js

+You can also use a custom formatter from the command line by specifying a path to the custom formatter file.

+Example:

+    eslint -f customformat.js file.js

 When specified, the given format is output to the console.
 If you'd like to save that output into a file, you can do so on the command line like so:

     eslint -f compact file.js > results.txt